f4exb/sdrangel/plugins/samplesink/hackrfoutput/readme.md

 The settings on Tx or Rx tab are reapplied on start so these settings can be considered independent.

-<h3>2: Baseband sample rate</h3>
+<h3>2: Stream sample rate</h3>

-This is the baseband sample rate in kS/s before interpolation (5) to produce the final stream that is sent to the HackRF device.
-Thus this is the device sample rate (8) divided by the interpolation factor (5).
+In host to device sample rate input mode (8A) this is the baseband I/Q sample rate in kS/s.
+This is the host to device sample rate (8) divided by the interpolation factor (10).

+In baseband sample rate input mode (8A) this is the host to device sample rate in kS/s.
+This is the baseband sample rate (8) multiplied by the software interpolation factor (10)

 Transmission latency depends essentially in the delay in the sample FIFO.
 The size of sample FIFO is calculated to give a fixed delay of 250 ms or 150000 samples whichever is bigger.
 Below is the delay in seconds vs baseband sample rate in kS/s from 48 to 800 kS/s.
 The 250 ms delay is reached at 600 kS/s: